arnolddevos/FlowActors/README.md

 # Flowlib: Another Scala Dataflow Library

-Important Caveats:
-* This an experimental library for now.
-I hope to have something well-proven soon.
-* This page is in draft form until I test my examples and post more complete example code.
-* The source is [on github](https://github.com/arnolddevos/FlowActors) but the repository will likely be renamed to remove the reference to actors.
-* Updated 29/12/2013 to reflect API changes: a type parameter for `Action`; `Supervisor` parameter for `run()`; `(p: Process) * (n: Int) == p*n` no longer holds.

 _Flowlib_ is a compact library for asynchronous programming within a single JVM.

 * Compared to futures and promises, flowlib has a message passing model and allows arbitrary message processing graphs.
 There is a DSL to describe these graphs and operators to split and join message flows in sum or product style.
 The degree of concurrency is tune-able at each processing node.